nilsonmassarenti/recursive-job/README.md

 mvn clean install
 java -jar target/recursivejob-0.0.1-SNAPSHOT.jar "1" "filePath"
 ````
-The arg[0] represents which the job you will start
+<br />The arg[0] represents which the job you will start
-The arg[1] represents the file path to get the values to create the object
+<br />The arg[1] represents the file path to get the values to create the object

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.